mrvillafria/Stock-Analysis/README.md

 1. Format the output sheet on All Stocks Analysis worksheet
 2. Initialize array of all tickers
 3.
-a.
-Initialize variables for starting price and ending price
-b.
-Activate data worksheet
+i.
+Initialize variables for starting price and ending price ii.
+Activate data worksheet ii.
-c.
 Get the number of rows to loop over
 4. Loop through tickers
 5. loop through rows in the data
-a.
-Get total volume for current ticker
-b.
-Get starting price for current ticker
+i.
+Get total volume for current ticker ii.
+Get starting price for current ticker iii.
-c.
 Get ending price for current ticker
 6. Output data for current ticker